 Congratulations!!!!
 Organizing and planning to swim the Molokai Channel is an amazing feat.
-We are here to make this a life long memory with our all inclusive professional escort boat services for successfully swimming the Molokai Channel.
+We are here to make this a life long memory with everything necessary for successfully swimming the Molokai Channel.
 I offer certified swims of the Oceans Seven Molokai and the Ka'iwi Channel.
 This swim comprises 26 miles (42km) of deep open ocean water between the islands of Molokai and Oahu.
 This is not an easy task for all involved and I am in awe of the swimmers courage and determination to take it on.

 Swimming the Ka'iwi Channel is completely dependent on the weather, especially the wind!
-Safety is our main concern and we will only take on the challenge when the wind is under 18 knots, at my custom spot on the "Windguru" website.
-I am looking for a “one star” reading especially at 5am.
+Safety is our main concern and we will only take on the challenge when the highest predicted wind gusts in the channel are 15 knots, at my custom spot on the "Windguru" website.
+I am also looking for a “one star” or "no star" reading throughout the course timeframe with wind speeds less than 8 knots at 5am.
 This is very important.

 As your swim date approaches I will update you with the best wind, tide and surf conditions within your swim window.
 Weather predictions are more accurate about a week before your swim window and have the most certainty about 48-72 hours before your swim.

-We will have a pre-swim meeting on my boat at Waikiki Yacht Club 1599 Ala Moana Blvd, Honolulu HI, 48-72 hours before your swim.
+We will have a pre-swim meeting 48-72 hours before your swim.
 We will discuss all the details of your swim and go over any questions or concerns you may have.
+Please contact Captain Mike for the time and place of the pre swim meeting.

-Please also be advised that I REQUIRE all swimmers to use shark protective devices while swimming in the Ka’iwi channel, and are included as part of your escort fee.
-This includes keeping 5 Shark Shield Freedom 7 units maintained, charged and attaching 2 of them to the kayak at all times.
+Please also be advised that I REQUIRE all swimmers to use shark protective devices while swimming in the Ka’iwi channel, and are included as part of your escort.
+This includes keeping 2 Shark Shield Freedom 7 units maintained, charged and attaching one of them to the kayak at all times.
 Please understand that you are relying on the manufacturer's claims as to the effectiveness of the device.
 I have used Ocean Guardian Shark Shield devices on multiple swims and found them to function as advertised while the units were operational.
+If anyone has an extra shark shield that they are not using please let Capt Mike know.

 Please contact me anytime with specific questions after studying the FAQ that are listed below.

 SWIM FAQ Q. When is the pre-swim meeting?
-A. Usually 72-48 hours before the swim, at the escort boat.
-Q. Where is the boat moored?
-A. Waikiki Yacht Club 1599 Ala Moana Blvd Honolulu Hi 96814 Slip C 04
+A. Usually 72-48 hours before the swim, contact Captain Mike for details.

 Q. Should the swimmer stay the night before the swim on Molokai?
 A. Better to fly over on the day of the swim.
 The boat ride over takes 4 hrs and causes fatigue.

 Q. What are the features of your boat?
-A. 31' ft Hawaiian Funai, with SEAKEEPER Stability device, toilet, 120v power (US outlets), USB outlets, running fresh and saltwater, accommodates the swimmer and 2 crew plus one paid passenger.
+A. 31' ft Hawaiian Funai, with SEAKEEPER Stability device, toilet, 120v power (US outlets), USB outlets, running fresh and saltwater, accommodates the swimmer and 2 of the swimmers crew.

 Q. When is a good time of day to start the swim?
-A. The swim should start so that we arrive at Sandy Beach Oahu in daylight.
-The shoreline on the east coast of Oahu is not suitable for night landings.
+A. The swim should start so that we arrive at Sandy Beach or Alan Davis Beach Oahu in daylight.
+The shoreline on the east coast of Oahu is not ideal for night landings.
 This means leaving Molokai in the late afternoon to allow ample time to get to Oahu before the next sunset.
+The caveat to this is during the New Moon period, where your swim will start between 4-5am and attempt to reach Oahu by night fall.

 Q. How does the swimmers crew get on the escort boat on Molokai?
 A. All the swimmers crew must swim out to the escort boat, usually 100-300 yards offshore.
 The kayaker will help to load bags from the beach, best to have dry bags or place luggage in large plastic trash bags.
 Please load the majority of your gear on the boat at the pre-swim meeting.

 Q. What is the best Tide to make the swim?
 A. In the Molokai Channel, the effect of the tides do not correlate with currents that we encounter.
 Currents are different in the Molokai channel every day, predicting the current in anything other than real time is futile.
-Hawaiian tides are quite subtle compared with those of other channels, that said, the best tides for the Molokai Swim are mild tides.
-Extreme tides can potentially cause more water movement on the shallow shelf we encounter as we approach Oahu.
+Hawaiian tides are quite subtle compared with those of other channels, with the largest change in tide being just 2.5 feet.
+(76cm).
+The best tides for the Molokai Swim are mild tides, however, various currents exist in all tide scenarios.

 Q. What about currents and navigation?
-A. Currents in the Ka'iwi channel are very tricky and impossible to predict.
+A. Currents in the Ka'iwi channel are very tricky to maneuver and impossible to predict.
 The Escort Boat navigates using a Garmin 7212 Instrument and follows a direct rhumb line course.
 The kayak always follows the boat.
 The swimmer MUST follow the kayak.
 Using my Garmin, I can measure speed and direction of the current and let the swimmer know what is happening in real time.
+We will only know a current exists and what its effects are when we encounter it in real time.
 That is the only prediction/observation method capable of producing accurate data.
 The swimmer must fight the current to stay on the rhumb line course.
 The escort boat is positioned to provide the most efficient vector for the kayak to return to the rhumb line.
 Follow the kayak.
 The position of the escort boat can be confusing and misleading to the swimmer, so focus on swimming and following the kayak.
 Swims become much more challenging to finish if the swimmer strays more than 1.5km from the rhumb line.

 Q. Is there anything else I should know about swimming the Molokai Ka'iwi Channel?
 A. The Ka'iwi Channel is a rough water swim.
 It is literally swimming in the open ocean.
 You should train in rough water to prepare for the waves and chop of the Ka'iwi channel